bomonike/bomonike.github.io/ai-evaluations.md

 <a target="_blank" href="https://maa.edvistas.com/eduview/report.aspx?self=&view=1561&mode=6&timestamp=20250220005530203">Stats</a>: 150 is the highest score.

 ### Math HMMT Feburary 2025

-The HMMT (Harvard-MIT Mathematics Tournament, at <a target="_blank" href="https://www.hmmt.org ">hmmt.org</a>) is a math competition organized by students at Harvard, MIT, and schools near Boston, Massachuetts.
+The HMMT (Harvard-MIT Mathematics Tournament, at <a target="_blank" href="https://www.hmmt.org ">hmmt.org</a>) is a math competition founded in 1998 by students at Harvard, MIT, and schools near Boston, Massachuetts.
+It remains <a target="_blank" href="https://www.randommath.com/register-tournaments/hmmt">organized</a> by students.

 Each tournament draws close to 1000 students from around the globe.